 What happens when you hit a high blood pressure plateau?You’ve made lifestyle changes.
-You’re taking a diuretic and at least two other blood pressure medicines.
+You’re taking a diuretic and at least three other blood pressure medicines.
 But your blood pressure still isn’t budging.
 This is called resistant hypertension.
-Simply put, it means that your high blood pressure (HBP or hypertension) is hard to treat and may also have an underlying (secondary) cause.
+Simply put, it means that your high blood pressure, also known as hypertension, is hard to treat and may also have an underlying, or secondary, cause.

 Possible causes of resistant hypertension

 Resistant hypertension may have one or more other underlying medical conditions.
-In addition to treating resistant hypertension with medications, doctors typically investigate secondary causes (contributing factors), such as:
+In addition to treating resistant hypertension with medications, health care professionals typically investigate possible contributing factors, such as:

 - Abnormalities in the hormones that control blood pressure.